 Set Your Sights On A Godly Life

-In the life that is now set before you, you will every day be face with choices between living for just that day or living in such a way that sets you on a course toward a destination.
+In the life that is now set before you, you will every day be faced with choices between living for the present day only or living in such a way that sets you on a course towards a destination.
 Everything that you achieve will be the result of God’s grace and your own intentions.
-Those who are good at what they do do not wake up one morning with a desire, and that night go to bed as masters.
-Some devote their entire lives to a certain destination or goal they hope to achieve.
-For others the seemingly random circumstances of life determine their course.
+Those who are good at what they do, do not wake up one morning with a desire and then go to bed that night as masters.
+A few devote their entire lives to a chosen destination or goal.
+Still, for others, the seemingly random circumstances of life determine their course.

-This is a beautiful picture of someone who is facing the road of life with a specific destination in sight.
+This is an excellent picture of someone who’s approaching the road of life with a specific destination in sight.
 The fact that there are encumbrances is a given.
-It is not a highway but a path that will have twists, turns, snares, challenges of all sorts, and disappointments.
-But the runner is not concerned with these things.
+It’s not a highway but a path, and a path that will have twists, turns, snares, disappointments, and challenges of all sorts.
+But the runner is not concerned with such things.
 His sights are set on something much better, just like his forerunner, who endured the cross, despised its shame, and then sat down at the right hand of the Father.

 There is also this passage:

 Therefore everyone who hears these words of Mine and acts on them, may be compared to a wise man who built his house on the rock.
 “And the rain fell, and the floods came, and the winds blew and slammed against that house; and yet it did not fall, for it had been founded on the rock.
 “Everyone who hears these words of Mine and does not act on them, will be like a foolish man who built his house on the sand.
 “The rain fell, and the floods came, and the winds blew and slammed against that house; and it fell — and great was its fall.
 (Matt 7:24-27)